-1e.
-We publicly report on our progress in fulfilling the Clean Cobalt and Copper Commitments
+1.e We publicly report on our progress in fulfilling the Clean Cobalt and Copper Commitments

-This Performance Report is Metalkol RTR's update for the period 1st October 2020 to 30 April 2022 to demonstrate that management systems and procedures have been designed to enable Metalkol RTR to be in compliance with the Clean Cobalt and Copper Framework.
-The report is issued as a standalone report.
-The Clean Cobalt and Copper Framework, ERG Code of Conduct, ERG Supplier Code of Conduct, ERG Human Rights Policy and Metalkol Statement of Commitment and sample contractual terms are also publicly available.
+This Performance Report is Metalkol RTR's update for the period 1 May 2022 to 30 April 2023 to demonstrate that management systems and procedures have been designed to enable Metalkol RTR to be in compliance with the Clean Cobalt & Copper Framework.
+The report is issued as a stand-alone report and is publicly available through our website.

+The Clean Cobalt & Copper Framework, ERG Code of Conduct, ERG Supplier Code of Conduct, ERG Human Rights Policy and Metalkol Statement of Commitment and sample contractual terms are also publicly available.

-In addition, we will publish on our website, a statement that outlines how we have received the second independent third party validation on goal 1 to 6 from PwC on the compliance with the Clean Cobalt and Copper Framework and RMAP.
-Customers will receive the Clean and Copper Cobalt Framework, this Performance Report and the ISAE 3000 limited assurance report as a documentation package with their contract.
+In addition, we will publish on our website, a statement that outlines how we have received the third party independent validation on goal 1 to 6 from PwC on the compliance with the Clean Cobalt & Copper Framework and RMAP.
+Customers will receive the Clean & Copper Cobalt Framework, this Performance Report, RMI conformance certificates and the ISAE 3000 limited assurance report as a documentation package with their contract.